jennahussein/mcb185_homework/participation.md

 - Week 5
 	+ Attended class on Tuesday
 	+ Attended a Coderie on Tuesday
+	+ Attended class on Thursday
+	+ Did a demo in class
+	+ Total 4 points
 - Week 6
 - Week 7
 - Week 8